jere357/jere357.github.io/logt.md

 Consider an example like this: green are the ground truth bounding boxes, and red are your predicitons.
 They are indexed with numbers so it's more intuitive to follow the rows and columns.
 ![shelves](./assets/img/logt_demo1.png){:width="50%"  style="padding-left:25%"}\
-This is how we want the LoGT matrix to look like after the algorithm runs on the above described data, notice 1 false positive and 2 bounding boxes for the same shelf
+This is how we want the LoGT matrix to look like after the algorithm runs on the above described data, notice 1 false positive and 2 bounding boxes for the same shelf.
+They are the the last three rows of this matrix

 $$
 \begin{bmatrix}